onjara/optic/formatters/README.md

 ### TokenReplacer formatter

-This formatter allows you to construct a custom string using tokens as placeholders for the various log record fields.
+This formatter allows you to transform a log record to string using tokens as placeholders for the various log record fields.
 When formatting a log record the tokens are replaced by values of the log record fields.
+Any unrecognized tokens (as well as other text) are left unmodified.

 Available tokens are:
 * `{msg}` - The log record message